harris-ippp/s18-a07/README.md

 ## B: Analyze
 Now we will analyze the data from A. In case you have trouble getting your scraper to work, I have posted the the data [here](https://raw.githubusercontent.com/harris-ippp/s18-a07/master/accidents.csv).
 Thus you can get partial credit by proceeding with those results.

 1. What is the most common origin for accidents and how many accidents have originated there?
-(2 points)
+(2 points) (Note: the origin names on Wikipedia are messy so a naive count will not be accurate.
+However, you need not clean them up to receive full credit for this problem.)

 2. Which operator has had the most accidents and how many?
 (2 points)